Inside a Costa Rican Tamaleada – And How You Can Join

 To reheat, you can either zap them in the microwave with their plantain leaves on or just boil them again in hot water (again, keeping the leaves on).

-You can also place them in a frying pan and cover them, adding about 1/4 a cup of water and heating on medium until the desired temperature.
+You can also place them in a frying pan and cover them, adding about 1/4 cup of water and heating on medium until the desired temperature.

 Where To Buy Tamales In Costa Rica

 If you are visiting Costa Rica, you can get tamales any time of the year.
-Don’t be fooled though, you’ll never see them on a menu.
+Don’t be fooled, though, you’ll never see them on a menu.

 Many bakeries sell them, or you can just ask local restaurants if they have any or know where to buy them.